neatnik/omg.lol/info/Community/mastodon.md

 ## If your address expires

-In the event of your address expiring, we will give you a window to move your Mastodon account and export your data.
+In the event of your address expiring, we’ll give you a window to move your Mastodon account and export your data.

 <div class="container yellow-2-bg gray-9-fg">